Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ripe apples in a crate and on trees in an Apple orchard.

-Take home bunches of apples that YOU picked yourself!
+Take home bunches of apples hand-picked by you

 🗺️ Distance from Tucson: 1 hour & 15 minutes | 📍 Google Maps | Website | 👉 Vineyard Tours

-Willcox is the perfect Tucson day trip for those who want to take the whole family on a wholesome adventure.
-Known for its orchards and wineries, the best time to visit is during the fall when the apples and peaches are ripe.
+Willcox is the perfect day trip for those who want to take the whole family on a wholesome adventure.
+It’s known for its orchards and wineries, and the best time to visit is during the fall when the apples and peaches are ripe.

 Take the kiddos to Apple Annie’s Orchard for a pleasant day of apple picking.
 Unwind after with a glass of local vino at one of the town’s chic tasting rooms.
 You’ll get the best of both worlds at Willcox!